Molly Toomey, MSW

 Are you someone whose gender, sexual identity, or sexual or relationship practices fall outside the mainstream?You may be grappling with identity, belonging, and (non)conformity as someone who is LGBTQIA+ or someone with "alternative" sexual or relationships.
 You might be a "late bloomer" discovering your queerness or interest in kink later in life.
 Isolation, rejection, discrimination, or the political climate might weigh on you.
 Perhaps you're just starting to question, or coming to realizations that you know are about to shake up your life and relationships.
 Or you feel torn between different identities, communities, or desires, and are struggling to feel legitimate or find your place.Whatever it is—it's a lot!
 And it's hard to find someone who understands and doesn't judge or put you into rigid boxes.I can support you with:

-I absolutely love working with folks who are grappling with these topics and providing a welcoming, affirming, and authentic space for them.
-Whatever's on your mind, you'll find acceptance and space to explore it with me.
+I love working with folks who are grappling with these topics and providing an affirming, accepting, non-pathologizing space for them.
+Whatever's on your mind, I welcome you to come explore it with me.

 specialization